 - 2 A-level passes or equivalent qualifications, e.g. HNC,

 - RIBA Foundation in Architecture at Merit level or above.

 The RIBA Studio is a unique system of practice-based study, in which formally assessed academic work is supported by learning through experience in the student's place of employment, with the academic syllabus sequence mirroring the development and realisation of design projects in architectural practice.

 You will develop your awareness of architectural precedent, in particular through reference to contemporary projects and emergent ideas; you will learn how to evaluate design projects including your own, being aware of your individual position in the sphere of architecture.
 There is an emphasis on expanding your methods of developing, testing and presenting ideas, placing high value on the design process.

-There are four subjects covered across each course, three of which require the digital submission of course work, while the design subject work is assessed in person through design examinations.
+There are 4 subjects covered across each course, three of which require the digital submission of course work, while the design subject work is assessed in person through design examinations.
 There are no lectures or seminars, but there are specific assignments and a series of reading lists to guide you on preliminary resources.
 The work is developed in conjunction with a personal tutor who you will meet with on a one-to-one basis very regularly.

 Applicants are encouraged to submit their Stage 1 Eligibility Form as soon as possible in order to take advantage of the pre-course online workshop sessions.

 - Subject to meeting the eligibility requirements, applicants will be provided with the information needed to complete the Stage 2 application.

 - This stage of the application process is the completion and return of a full application form and supporting documents including: